pwa-builder/pwa-starter/README.md

 - lazy-loaded routes using [@vaadin/router](https://vaadin.com/router).
 - A 100 on [Lighthouse](https://developers.google.com/web/tools/lighthouse/), giving you a great starting point for performance and accessibility.
-- Use [lit-element](https://lit-element.polymer-project.org/) to build your PWA. lit-element gives you all of the developer experience of React with all   the benefits of Web Components such as smaller bundles for faster load times.
+- Use [lit](https://lit.dev/) to build your PWA. lit gives you all of the developer experience of React with all the benefits of Web Components such as smaller bundles, simplicity and faster load times.
 - Includes the [PWABuilder pwa-install component](https://github.com/pwa-builder/pwa-install#pwa-install) for an app store like PWA install experience.
 - [Workbox](https://developers.google.com/web/tools/workbox/) for service workers along with the [PWABuilder pwa-update component](https://github.com/pwa-builder/pwa-update#pwa-update) to give your PWA a great offline experience.
 - [FAST Components](https://www.fast.design/docs/components/getting-started/) for awesome, pre-built components using the Fluent Design Language.